Pinsius/PinGUI/README.md

 This library was developed primary for learning purposes but now i consider it to be able to handle also the GUI in my projects ( even if it still needs lot of improvements).

-Things I´m still working on :
-- Documentation/or at least simple manual[x]
-- Update render system (so it will use benefit of matrices) to improve efficiency
-- Implement own allocators (the biggest need is for text - when it changes frequently, because dynamic allocations for sprites are slowing the speed down)
-- Support of multiple resolutions
-- Add new elements and improve old
-- Also add support to define GUI layout via XML

-More info will be provided soon